mariovalney/cf7-to-zapier/readme.txt

 `Install [Contact Form 7](https://wordpress.org/plugins/contact-form-7/) and activate it.`

-* Install "CF7 to Zapier" by plugins dashboard.
+* Install "CF7 to Webhook" by plugins dashboard.

 Or